bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Writing-Files-Using.md

 The common methods to operate with files are `open()` to open a file, `seek()` to set the file’s current position at the given offset, and `close()` to close the file afterwards.
 The `open()` method returns a file handle that represents a <a href="https://docs.python.org/3/glossary.html#term-file-object" class="markup--anchor markup--p-anchor">file object</a> to be used to access the file for reading, writing, or appending.

 Writing to a file requires a few decisions — the name of the file in which to store data and the access mode of the file.
 Available are two modes, writing to a new file (and overwriting any existing data) and appending data at the end of a file that already exists.
-The according abbreviations are “w”, and “a”, and have to be specified before opening a file.
+The according abbreviations are "w”, and "a”, and have to be specified before opening a file.

 In this article we will explain how to write data to a file line by line, as a list of lines, and appending data at the end of a file.

 ### Writing a Single Line to a File

 This first example is pretty similar to writing to files with the popular programming languages C and C++, as you’ll see in *Listing 1*.
 The process is pretty straightforward.
 First, we open the file using the `open()` method for writing, write a single line of text to the file using the `write()` method, and then close the file using the `close()` method.
-Keep in mind that due to the way we opened the “helloworld.txt” file it will either be created if it does not exist yet, or it will be completely overwritten.
+Keep in mind that due to the way we opened the "helloworld.txt” file it will either be created if it does not exist yet, or it will be completely overwritten.

     filehandle = open('helloworld.txt', 'w')
     filehandle.write('Hello, world!\n')